-Location Protection grade Location of equipment In the loose fittings storeroom of staircase D S1
+Location Protection grade Location of equipment In basements D and E S1

 The civil defence shelter is in class S1.
 The civil defence shelter in protection class S1 is a newer shelter, built after 1971.
 It is possible to stay in this shelter model for long time periods.
 The shelter has a manually operated or mechanical air intake machinery, equipped with a pre-filter and an activated carbon particle filter.